 Just a few miles off the mainland, you'll discover Mississippi's treasured barrier islands: Ship, Cat, Round, Horn, and Petit Bois.
-Forming part of Gulf Islands National Seashore, these islands, with pristine gulf water and sparkling-white beaches, are known for their remoteness.
+Forming part of Gulf Islands National Seashore, these islands, with pristine Gulf of Mexico water and sparkling-white beaches, are known for their remoteness.

 Once populated by raccoons, Spanish explorers mistook the raccoons for cats - therefore naming the island "Cat" Island.
 What’s more, during World War II, Cat Island was used to train dogs by the U.S. Army Signal Corps.
 Confusing animal anecdotes aside, the inside bayous and marshes of Cat Island make it a natural wonder.
 It is home to many beautiful birds and gators.
 Take note though, all but the western half and southern tip of the island (including most of the beach) is privately owned.
 (Located South of Long Beach)

 Easily accessible by ferry, Ship Island is home to Fort Massachusetts, a beautifully preserved brick fortification completed in 1868.
 Ship offers the most history of all the islands with seasonal fort tours to fill visitors in on its incredible past.
 There’s also excellent swimming, sunbathing, birding, shelling, hiking and fishing.
 Oh!
 And a boardwalk that extends one third of a mile across the island to the Gulf of Mexico.
 Restrooms, fresh water showers, drinking water, covered picnic areas and a snack bar are located along the boardwalk.
 Beach chair and umbrella rentals are also available.
 Definitely worth a visit!
 (Located South of Gulfport and Biloxi)